syncfusion-content/blazor-docs/blazor/datagrid/how-to/use-radio-button-instead-of-checkbox.md

 ---
 layout: post
-title: Use Radio Button instead of Checkbox in Blazor DataGrid | Syncfusion
+title: Use radio button instead of checkbox in Blazor DataGrid | Syncfusion
 description: Learn here all about how to use radio button instead of checkbox in single selection mode in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# How to Use RadioButton Instead of Checkbox in a Grid Selection
+# How to Use Radio Button Instead of Checkbox in a Grid Selection

 Checkbox selection provides an option to select datagrid records with the help of a checkbox in each row.Instead, you can render the radio button for selecting the Grid row.
 This can be achieved by using the column template feature of the Grid.